ChrstphrHll/npc_gen/students/Asmiak Seirye.md

 # Asmiak Seirye
 ---
 ### Description
-- Human Paladin from Qualnis
+- Human Paladin from Shadesburry Initiative
 - 1st year Exploration student in Alderden
-- long frizzy lighter blonde hair that's plain, Brown eyes, and Fair skin
+- short wavy lighter blonde hair that's well kept, Brown eyes, and Fair skin
 - Is Masculine and Impractical, and has Anti-Authority as their ideal

 ### Organizations